ahrefs/ocannl/lib/syntax_extensions.md

 ## Preliminaries

-OCANNL, and Arrayjit specifically, is built around a fixed number of numeric operations, declared in `arrayjit/ops.ml`.
+OCANNL, and arrayjit specifically, is built around a fixed number of numeric operations, declared in `arrayjit/ops.ml`.
 We assign lexical operators to many of the operations, inventing novel operators if needed.
 For example, Rectified Linear Unit `Relu` operation, which computes `f(x) = max(0,x)`, gets the operator `?/`, and the ReLU-Gate `Relu_gate` operation, which computes `f(x,y) = if x > 0.0 then y else 0.0`, gets the operator `-?/`.
-These built-in numeric operations are used to construct assignments (`Assignments.t`).
+These built-in numeric operations are used to construct assignments (`Assignments.t` packaged as `Assignments.comp`).
 The syntax `%cd` is needed to build assignments concisely.
 On the other hand, while the syntax `%op` helps build tensors (`Tensor.t`), they can be expressed concisely in pure OCaml.
 Unlike for assignments, the building blocks for tensor expressions are easy to extend.
 The meaningful basic ones are provided in `lib/operation.ml`.

 In OCANNL, we call a tensor that is prohibited from propagating gradients, does not have a gradient node nor backprop code, a _non-differentiable tensor_.
 Accordingly we can call the "plain" tensors with a gradient node _differentiable tensors_.
 Expressions in the `%cd` syntax will sometimes build new non-differentiable tensors as components of assignments (they will never build new differentiable tensors).
 The syntax extensions make the following assumption: